“It is with words as with sunbeams–the more they are condensed, the deeper they burn.”–Robert Southey

 There are a few other historical clues scattered throughout the book.
 A bookplate belonging to D. H. McAlpine appears inside the front cover of the book—perhaps the person who had the two works bound together as one.
 Additionally, the inscription “Terwhitt Gibson’s book” appears scrawled in the margins of the frontispiece of The History of the Warres of The Emperour Justinian.
 Many thanks to Peter Kidd, @mssprovenance [Twitter], who identified this as “Terwit Gibson” who married in 1727 at Halloughton, Nottingham, and the “Tyrwhatt Gibson” who was buried in 1761, in the same place.
 Southey, McAlpine, and Mr. Gibson’s chains of custody provide a rich source of historical data for student research.

 Notably, Southey was mocked mercilessly by Lord Byron.
 Byron’s poem “Don Juan” contains a (seemingly endless) satiric dedication to Southey, replete with pithy lines such as “Southey; so quaint and mouthy.”
-His acerbic and biting poem “The Vision and the Judgment” was so wholly punishing of Southey, his politics, and his poetics, that Southey’s literary stock never fully recovered.
-According to campus legend, the ebony and ivory desk that greets visitors at the main entrance to Wallace Library came from Lord Byron’s Italian villa, the Villa Diodati.
+His acerbic and biting poem “The Vision of Judgment” was so wholly punishing of Southey, his politics, and his poetics, that Southey’s literary stock never fully recovered.
+According to campus legend, the ebony and ivory desk that greets visitors at the main entrance to Wallace Library came from the Palazzo Mocenigo in San Marco, Venice, where Byron stayed when he lived in Venice.
 What a twist of fate, then, that this book of Southey’s ended up at Wheaton.
 Southey and Byron can continue their feud with a view of the elm trees around the Dimple.